vinhowe/cs224-labs/linux-systems.md

 ---

 #### Task 13.
-Open the src.c file and modify it so that instead of each being set to 0, they are set to new values as follows: first is set to 270 and second to 289.
+Open the src.c file and modify it so that instead of each constant being set to 0, they are now set to new values as follows: first is set to 270 and second to 289.
 Recompile the program and run it again.

 ---